asobe/powerapi/README.md

 ### Tools

 The Tools module defines two default apps:
-* tool-PowerAPI: powerful tool to launch PowerAPI directly by a command line.
-See all the available options inside the corresponding README.
+* tool-PowerAPI: tool to launch PowerAPI with a bash script.
+See all the available options inside the corresponding README or by using `./run.sh -h`.
-* tool-sampling: default app defined to compute and get the energy profile of a processor.
-This tool is based on `stress`command which available on UNIX System.
-See all the details inside the module.
+* tool-sampling: tool used to learn the processor energy profiles.
+It depends on different tools and has to be configured.
+Read the README before to use it.

 <h2 id="api-details">API details</h2>